Campaign of the Month: March 2017

 The Following information has been added to the Council’s knowledge base as of July, 2007 and October 2012 by Anita Blake, Watcher Emeritus.
-It concerns the nature of the power groups operating in Pittsburgh, an event known as the “Covenant War,” the closing of the Pittsburgh Hellmouth, and its eventual re-opening with the arrival of “Club Apocalypse.”
+It concerns the nature of the power groups operating in Pittsburgh, an event known as the “Covenant War,” the closing of the Pittsburgh Hellmouth, and its eventual re-opening with the arrival of “Club Inferno.”

 Power groups.
 Heh.
 Makes us sound like some sort of new-agey group therapy collective.

 In the interest of keeping things simple, which I’m a fan of, the Gifted are folks with extraordinary abilities and talents.
 Like being able to manipulate the forces of nature, do real magic (no cheap parlor tricks here), read the thoughts of others, access powers directly from the Divine, and, my personal favorite…talk to and control spirits of the dead.
 Stuff like that.

 It’s possible to be a solitary man, as Neil Diamond says, but if you got to go to Hogwarts, would you want an independent study?
 I think not.
 The Covenants are like our Houses.
 The sorting process we go through is not nearly as cut and dry, unfortunately.
 I’d have much rather stuck a hat on my head and been told where to go than discover my Gift after raising the family pet from the dead at the tender age of 8…but I guess we all have our crosses to bear.
 That’s what Father Bob says, anyhow.